-Workers' Comp Settlements 101
+Workers' Compensation Settlements

-- A portion of her missed wages.
+- A portion of missed wages.

 - Balances on hospital bills, ambulance rides, etc.

 - The likelihood of future treatments (e.g., surgery).

 - State workers’ comp laws and relevant restrictions.

 The settlement may either be a lump sum or a structured payment plan.
 In exchange for a lump sum, the insurance company may be absolved from paying anything to the employee in future for the injury.
 However, that provision depends on state regulations – some don't allow it.

 Once the calculation is finalized, the employee and their attorney will negotiate with the insurance company.

 How to negotiate a workers' comp settlement with an insurance company